 Torrey Pines State Beach is found between Del Mar and the northern border of San Diego in the community of La Jolla.
-This beach has always been a personal favorite of mine since I moved down here over thirty years ago.
+This beach has always been a personal favorite since I moved down here over thirty years ago.
 Here you have a fantastic surf-fishing beach, and the view from up above is out of this world.
 Please click on the above link for more information!

-This reserve is located on the top of the bluffs above Torrey Pines State Beach, and also includes the Los Penasquitos Lagoon.
+This reserve is located on the top of the bluffs above Torrey Pines State Beach and includes the Los Penasquitos Lagoon.
 I would rate this park the number one spot to go for a coastal hike!
 Home to the rarest pine tree in the nation- The Torrey Pine.
 Please click on the link above for more information!

-The La Jolla Coast Walk Trail’s starting point is located right next to The Cave Store and Goldfish Point, which is in the northern section of Downtown La Jolla.
+The La Jolla Coast Walk Trail’s starting point is located next to The Cave Store and Goldfish Point, which is in the northern section of Downtown La Jolla.
 The Trail was created in 1932 and was given historical significance in 1990.
 Discover the sheltered Cave’s Beach and experience views that are out of this world!

 San Diego City Beaches

 North Pacific Beach is just north of the Crystal Pier in Pacific Beach.
 Here and the locations just north, including the Tourmaline Surfing Park, are great places to surf.
 Click on the link above for more information!